MichaelReza/Speare/README.md

 ### 3.4 | Compositions

 Compositions... or as the casuals call them, "classes," are very simple to create in Speare, yet so snazzy.
+These are not currently supported in Speare.

 `Composition Foo {...}`